Thursday, June 15, 2023

 you declared you never knew such euphoria.

-"He's the One," you said,
+"He's The One," you said,

 and I spied in your lavender-painted eyes